FurySlaughter211/Hobo-Tough-Life-Modding-Framework/HoboModPlugin-release/PLAYER_GUIDE.md

 Step 2: Set up my HoboModFramework

-1. In the same folder as this PLAYER_GUIDE.txt should be a file called HoboModPlugin.dll (That is the little guy that does the magic)
+1. In the same folder as this PLAYER_GUIDE.md should be a file called HoboModPlugin.dll (That is the little guy that does the magic)
 2. Do the same for Newtonsoft.Json.dll
    Also dont worry about the other files in the folder they are just for the development process of the mods